 Reason for Success: Careful localization efforts ensured that players across the globe felt like they were truly living in the grim and fantastical world of The Witcher, enhancing the game’s global appeal.

 The Pokémon franchise has consistently excelled in localization.
 With hundreds of creatures, numerous characters, and extensive lore, the localization team has delivered high-quality translations that resonate with players of all ages.
-The games’ enduring success worldwide is a testament to their exceptional video game localization efforts.
+The games’ enduring success worldwide is a testament to their exceptional video game translation and localization efforts.

 Reason for Success: Consistent, culturally sensitive localization has enabled Pokémon games to become a global phenomenon, maintaining their appeal for decades.